mrjgreen/db-sync/README.md

 In order to do this without comparing every byte of data, the tool preforms a checksum (MD5, SHA1, CRC32) over a range of rows on both the source and destination tables, and compares only the hash.
-If a block is found to have an inconsistency in a block, the tool performs a recursive checksum on each half of the block (down to a minimum block transfer size) until it finds the inconsistency.
+If a block is found to have an inconsistency in a block, the tool performs a checksum on each half of the block, recursively (down to a minimum block transfer size), until it finds the inconsistency.

 Notes About Deletion